 Loop is building a Developer Relations function to support developers integrating with Loop's public APIs.
-As a Developer Success Engineer, you'll guide external developers through the integration process, troubleshoot issues, and create technical documentation to ensure their success.
+As the Developer Success Engineer, you will guide external developers through their integration processes, maintain sandbox environments, and ensure successful launches while providing technical documentation and feedback to improve the platform.

 Responsibilities: